-We conducted our work in accordance with Australian Standard on Assurance Engagements ASAE 3000 Assurance Engagements other than Audits or Reviews of Historical Financial Information (ASAE 3000).
+We conducted our work in accordance with Australian Standard on Assurance Engagements ASAE 3000 (Assurance Engagements other than Audits or Reviews of Historical Financial Information).

-In accordance with ASAF 3000 we have:
+In accordance with ASAE 3000 we have:

-- used our professional judgement to plan and perform the engagement to obtain limited assurance about whether anything has come to our attention that causes us to believe that the issuing ADI and the Trust did not maintain the keeping of an accurate register of the assets in the cover pool; and - ensured that the engagement team possess the appropriate knowledge, skills and professional competencies.
+- used our professional judgement to plan and perform the engagement to obtain limited assurance about whether anything has come to our attention that causes us to believe that the issuing ADI and the Trust did not maintain effective control procedures in relation to the keeping of an accurate register of the assets in the cover pool; and - ensured that the engagement team possess the appropriate knowledge, skills and professional competencies.